Wahlberg (JaWa custom) Strat

 It is a center block design with 24.75″ scale length and 12″ radius fingerboard.
 The neck is medium – probably thick for an Ibanez, but medium for the rest of us 🙂 – and quite comfy.
 The pickups are the same ACH-1 and ACH-2 as in the AS93, and like with that guitar, I’m looking to replace them.
 Changing pickups in a semi is a royal pain, but for some reason, this one seems slightly less so to me.
 It’s probably just due to the fact that there are less parts to mess with here 🙂

 I have to say something about the tremolo too – it’s called the Ibanez ACT, and is specially designed for center block semis.
 The springs are much shorter and fit underneath the bridge itself, so you don’t have to rout out a big cavity in the back for them.
-It is a neat design, but I haven’t had much time to mess with it yet, since the tremolo bar was missing when I bought the guitar.
-Once I get my hands on a replacement, I’ll report back.
-It remains to be seen whether the plastic nut is up to the job, once I get the tremolo working – I might end up with a Graphtec nut on this one too (like on the Hamer).
+It is a neat design, but inititally I didn’t get to try it out much, since the tremolo bar was missing when I bought the guitar.
+I started looking online, and quickly found out the part number.
+I also quickly found out that the only places that sold these wanted insane amounts (shipping included) for them.
+Then my local music store (4sound Uppsala – hi!) placed a quick call to the excellent Swedish Ibanez importer Crafton, who quickly found one in their parts bin.
+Internet doesn’t always win… Anyway, as I suspected, the tremolo lends itself more towards Bigsby-ish slight warble than divebombing, and as usual the G string tends to snag up at the nut.
+So maybe I’ll end up with a Graphtec nut on this one too (like on the Hamer).

 Hamer Sunburst Flametop